Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Applications and Results

 SGNNs reduced forecasting error by 57\% relative to the PINN, demonstrating robustness under structural misspecification.
 SGNNs also outperformed the ETS model by 24\%, despite operating entirely zero-shot.

-These findings underscore a defining strength of SGNNs: by training on a broad ensemble of mechanistic simulations spanning multiple model structures and parameter regimes, SGNNs learn flexible, scientifically grounded representations that generalize across domains—even when key structural elements differ from those seen in training.
-Crucially, this result suggests that SGNNs do not merely memorize surface patterns, but instead internalize scientific principles that extend across mechanistic boundaries.
-This result suggests that SGNNs may be learning abstract representations that capture core features of disease spread—such as delays, feedback, and depletion—that hold across different mechanistic forms.
+These findings underscore a strength of SGNNs: by training on a broad ensemble of mechanistic simulations spanning multiple model structures and parameter regimes, SGNNs learn flexible, scientifically grounded representations that can generalize when structural elements differ from those seen in training.
+This result suggests that SGNNs may not merely memorize surface patterns, but instead internalize scientific principles that extend across mechanistic boundaries.
+SGNNs may be learning abstract representations that capture core features of disease spread---such as delays, feedback, and depletion---that hold across different mechanistic forms.